 Cost of Living: Below the National Average

 Twenty-five percent of the population is age 45 or better, and during the last couple of decades, the over-50 set has grown by 33%, with many new residents coming from hurricane-prone Florida.
 Forty percent of locals hold at least a four year college degree, and politics lean very much to the left.
-The city is racially diverse and has grown by 40% within the last 10 to 20 years.
-The crime rate is below the national average, and the cost of living is 8% below the national average.
+The city is racially diverse and has grown by 7% within the last decade.
+The crime rate meets the national average, and the cost of living is 10% below the national average.

-The median home price is $175,000.
+The median home price is $205,000.
 Athens has distinct neighborhoods full of character, and 14 of them are listed on the National Register of Historic Places.
-Architectural styles include not only Greek Revival but Italianate, American four square, bungalow, Craftsman, Tutor Revival, cottage, Victorian folk, Colonial Revival and sixteen more.
+Architectural styles include not only Greek Revival but Italianate, American four square, bungalow, Craftsman, Tutor Revival, cottage, Victorian folk, Colonial Revival and 16 more.
 Many homes date from the early and late Victorian and periods and from the early 20th-century.

 One of the most popular neighborhoods, with a mix of older residents, students and professionals, is the quiet, low-density Five Points section, located at the southwestern edge of the University.
 It has eclectic mom and pop shops, an organic store, restaurants, studios and primarily brick and frame single family homes built just before and after WWII.
 The Village at Jennings Mill is a gated golf course community.
-Talmage Terrace is a continuing care community.
+Talmage Terrace is a retirement community with a variety of services.